MichailSemoglou/color-palette-extractor-V2/README.md

-# Color Palette Extractor V2
+# Color Palette Extractor V2.1

 This Python script extracts color palettes from images and generates various color harmonies.
 It's designed for design students and professionals to analyze and utilize color schemes in their projects.

-## New in Version 2
+## New in Version 2.1

-- **Batch Processing**: Process multiple images or entire directories at once
-- **Multi-threading Support**: Process images in parallel for faster execution
-- **Improved CLI**: Enhanced command-line interface with more options
-- **Graphical User Interface**: New GUI for easier interaction
-- **Caching System**: Avoid reprocessing previously analyzed images
-- **Better Output Management**: Organized output structure for multiple images
+- **Emotional Color Analysis**: Analyze the psychological impact of colors to guide brand design decisions
+- **Enhanced PDF Reports**: Comprehensive reports now include emotional analysis with brand recommendations
-- **Improved Error Handling**: More robust error handling and logging
+- **Improved Error Handling**: More robust handling of edge cases

 ## Features

 - Extract dominant colors from any image
 - Generate color harmonies (Complementary, Analogous, Triadic, Tetradic, Tints, and Shades)
+- Analyze emotional and psychological effects of colors
+- Provide brand design recommendations based on color psychology
-- Create a PDF report with visual representation of colors and harmonies
+- Create a PDF report with visual representation of colors, harmonies, and analysis
 - Save color information in a text file for easy reference
 - Process single images or entire directories
 - Process images recursively in subdirectories